AdrianN17/adriann17.github.io/_posts/2024-02-04-hook-exe-function.md

 Let's start compiling only injector.cpp and textexe.cpp, the evildll.cpp file need an additional step to work.
 ![Alt text](Pasted image 20240204005950.png)

-Note: I recommend configurate compiler option to x64 arquitecture and release.
+Note: I recommend use x64 architecture and release in the compiler option.

 First of all we need to pointing out in get the function's address to make a hook.
-For that step Ghidra can help us to dissasemble textexe.exe and find greeting address.
+For that step Ghidra can help us to disassemble textexe.exe and find greeting address.

 ![Alt text](Pasted image 20240203234558.png)